stetson06/tester-repository1/2022-01-19-enhancing-targeting-accuracy.md

 * Recall = **0.885** meaning that of all *actual* delivery club signups, we predicted correctly 88.5% of the time
 * F1-Score = **0.885**

-These are all higher than what we saw when applying Logistic Regression, even after we had optimised the classification threshold!
+These are all higher than what we saw when applying Logistic Regression, even after we had optimized the classification threshold!

 <br>
-### Visualise Our Decision Tree <a name="clftree-visualise"></a>
+### Visualize Our Decision Tree <a name="clftree-visualise"></a>

-To see the decisions that have been made in the tree, we can use the plot_tree functionality that we imported from scikit-learn.
+To see the decisions that have been made in the tree, we can use the *plot_tree* functionality that we imported from scikit-learn.
 To do this, we use the below code:

 <br>
 ```python